Optimization of fly-ash to soil mix ratio and curing period for subgrade use

 References

-American Coal Ash Association (ACAA), 2016 Production and Use Survey Results News Release.
-(Accessed: 28 May 2018) https://www.acaa-usa.org/Publications/ProductionUseReports.aspx
+2016 Production and Use Survey Results News Release.
+Available online: https://www.acaa-usa.org/Publications/ProductionUseReports.aspx (accessed on 28 May 2018).

-Caldas-Vieira F, and Feuerborn HJ.
+Caldas-Vieira F, Feuerborn HJ.
 Impact of Political Decisions on Production and Use of Coal Combustion Products in Europe World of Coal Ash 2013.
-2013, pg 17.
-Lexington, Kentucky USA: WOCA.
+Lexington, Kentucky USA: WOCA; 2013. p.
+17.

-Yadav AK, Gaurav K, Kishor R, and Suman SK.
+Yadav AK, Gaurav K, Kishor R, Suman SK.
 Stabilization of alluvial soil for subgrade using rice husk ash, sugarcane bagasse ash and cow dung ash for rural roads.
-International Journal of Pavement Research and Technology, 2016; 10, 254–261.
+International Journal of Pavement Research and Technology.
+2016; 10: 254–261.

-White DJ, Harrington DS, and Thomas Z. Fly-ash Soil Stabilization for Non-Uniform Subgrade Soil.
-Volume I: Engineering Properties and Construction Guidelines” Iowa Highway Research Board, 2005, IHRB Project TR-461; FHWA Project 4.
+White DJ, Harrington DS, Thomas Z. Fly-ash Soil Stabilization for Non-Uniform Subgrade Soil.
+In: Volume I: Engineering Properties and Construction Guidelines”.
+Iowa Highway Research Board; 2005.

-Mahesh KG and Satish TB.
+Mahesh KG, Satish TB.
 Effect of fly-ash on Properties of Expansive soil.
-International Journal of Scientific and Engineering Research, 2013; 4(5): 37-40.
+International Journal of Scientific and Engineering Research.
+2013; 4(5): 37-40.

 Georgia Power’s Plant Bowen Environmental Management System.
-2016; http://www.georgiapower.com/company/research-conservation-and-stewardship/management-closures/plant-list/plant-bowen.html
+Available online: http://www.georgiapower.com/company/research-conservation-and-stewardship/management- closures/plant-list/plant-bowen.html (accessed on 28 May 2018).

 Hassan AS.
-Unitization of High Percentage of Fly-ash in Silty Soil to Enhance the Engineering Properties for Subgrade Use [MS thesis].
-Georgia (GA): Kennesaw State University; 2018, p.124.
+Unitization of High Percentage of Fly-ash in Silty Soil to Enhance the Engineering Properties for Subgrade Use [Marster’s thesis].
+Georgia (GA): Kennesaw State University; 2018. p.124.

-Bhuvaneshwari S, Robinson RG, and Gandhi SR. Stabilization of Expansive Soils using Flyash.
-Fly-ash India 2005, New Delhi.
-Fly-ash Utilization Programme (FAUP), TIFAC, DST, New Delhi – 110016.
+Bhuvaneshwari S, Robinson RG, Gandhi SR. Stabilization of Expansive Soils using Flyash.
+Fly-ash India, New Delhi, Fly-ash Utilization Programme (FAUP), TIFAC, DST, New Delhi; 2005.

 Copyright (c) 2019 M A Karim et al.